Finally, an easy one: US rolls by Japan 98-45 at World Cup

 POP ON RUI

-Hachimura worked out for Gregg Popovich and the San Antonio Spurs before the draft, and left a positive impression on the U.S. and Spurs coach.
+Hachimura worked out for Popovich and the San Antonio Spurs before the draft, and left a positive impression on the U.S. and Spurs coach.
 “He knows what he can do, puts himself in position to be successful and score, plays D, rebounds, runs the floor,” Popovich said.
 “He’s got an all-around game.
 His confidence is growing and he’ll be a fine player, obviously, and have a very long career.”

 UP NEXT